By the end of this section, you will be able to:

 The SI unit of stress is the pascal (Pa).
 When one newton of force presses on a unit surface area of one meter squared, the resulting stress is one pascal:

-In the British system of units, the unit of stress is ‘psi,’ which stands for ‘pound per square inch’ Another unit that is often used for bulk stress is the atm (atmosphere).
+In the Imperial system of units, the unit of stress is ‘psi,’ which stands for ‘pound per square inch’ Another unit that is often used for bulk stress is the atm (atmosphere).
 Conversion factors are

 An object or medium under stress becomes deformed.
 The quantity that describes this deformation is called strain.
 Strain is given as a fractional change in either length (under tensile stress) or volume (under bulk stress) or geometry (under shear stress).
 Therefore, strain is a dimensionless number.
 Strain under a tensile stress is called tensile strain, strain under bulk stress is called bulk strain (or volume strain), and that caused by shear stress is called shear strain.